NitorCreations/maven-repository/README.md

 Publishing artifacts in this repository
 =======================================

-This repo is based on [this](http://cemerick.com/2010/08/24/hosting-maven-repos-on-github/) article with the addition of generatiing indexes.
+This repo is based on [this](http://cemerick.com/2010/08/24/hosting-maven-repos-on-github/) article with the addition of generating indexes.

 Required steps
 --------------